mimblewimble/site/friends.md

 ## Minimum amounts

-$100 in crypto-equivalent in order to be listed in the individuals section, $1,000 in the companies section.
+100 USD in crypto-equivalent in order to be listed in the individuals section, 1,000 USD in the companies section.
 </article>